 - Clear other devices in the 5 GHz band and set it only for your headset for optimal Air Link performance.

-- Use an ethernet cable to connect your PC or laptop with your router.
+- Use an ethernet cable to connect your PC or laptop to your router.

 - Make sure that your router isn’t far away from your headset.
 Placing them within the same room is the best.